African Americans in the Bluegrass

 An Afternoon in Paris

 A scenic drive to Paris will take you past historic horse farms and more rock wall fences.
 Take Broadway/Paris Pike, Hwy 68 North from Lexington.
 One of the first stops should be the Thoroughbred Training Center located at 3380 Paris Pike.
 This facility actually trains future champion horses.
-You do need to be there before 9 a.m. if you want to see the horses put through their paces.
+Tours start at 9 a.m. if you'd like to see the horses put through their paces.
 Observing the work here will help you understand what is involved in the care and preparation of thoroughbreds for their careers in racing.

 In earlier times, the tasks you observe would have been performed by African Americans, many of whom were children and young males.
 At age seven and eight, they started working in the barns and stables.
 By ten years of age some were being mounted on the horses as exercisers.
 Jockeys Isaac Murphy and William Walker began riding at the age of 11 and Raleigh Colston, Jr. rode in his first Kentucky Derby at the age of 13 in 1875.
-(859)293-1853.
-Reservations recommended.
+(859) 293-1853.

 If you have stopped at the training center, return to Paris Pike and continue into town.
 Visit the Hopewell Museum, (859)987-7274, located in the old Paris post office at 800 Pleasant Street.
 There is a permanent display featuring Garrett Morgan, inventor of the traffic signal and gas mask.
 Look for the Kentucky Historical Highway Marker at 10th and Vine Streets that marks the birthplace of Garrett Morgan.